 In 1984, Steffi won the Olympic tournament in Los Angeles that was still the U21 demonstration event, standing as the biggest favorite in Seoul 1988 in the first official tennis tournament after 1924 and chasing what media forged as the Calendar Golden Slam, a feat that includes four Majors titles and Olympic gold in the same season!

-Chris Evert lost in the third round and it was the battle between Graf and Sabatini all the way in the remaining rounds, setting up the final clash on October 1 in the re-run of the US Open final.
+Chris Evert lost in the third round, and it was the battle between Graf and Sabatini in the remaining rounds, setting up the final clash on October 1 in the re-run of the US Open final.
 As was expected after such a grueling season, Graf came to South Korea tired after everything she had achieved in the first nine months, managing to pass the opening rounds and reach the last four where she played a fantastic match against Zina Garrison to earn a chance to fight for the gold medal.

-The German was now in full control from the baseline, wrapping up the opening set in the ninth game with an ace, rattling off four games in a row and moving a set away from another big title of the season.
+The German was now in full control from the baseline, wrapping up the opening set in the ninth game with an ace, rattling off four games in a row and moving a set away from another notable title of the season.
 Gabriela stayed in touch in the opening four games of the second set before Steffi seized the lead, striking a forehand winner to forge a 3-2 advantage.

 The Argentine had the opportunity to pull the break back, wasting two chances in the eighth game and paying the price a few minutes later when she dropped serve again to end the match on the losing side.
 Graf sealed the deal with an uncatchable forehand return to start a massive celebration, ruling the WTA world at that moment after holding all four Majors, winning 40 matches in a row and listening to the German anthem on the podium in Seoul with an Olympic gold medal around her neck.